What to wear in New Zealand: Packing for every season

 If you plan on travelling in a campervan, I highly recommend squishy packing cubes.
 These make fitting your things into tight spaces a lot easier.

 A travel or beach towel.
 I use a Turkish cotton towel instead of a microfibre towel, as I like it better for the beach and love the soft cotton.
 It still dries really fast, and as an added bonus the pattern is cute.
-I have friends who swear by Tesalate towels though, so they can also be worth checking out.

 Zinc sunscreen.
-You will need a lot of sun protection in New Zealand - we don’t have a lot of ozone, but we do have wildly high rates of skin cancer.
+You will need a lot of sun protection in New Zealand - we donβt have a lot of ozone, but we do have wildly high rates of skin cancer.
 Lather up with an ocean friendly zinc sunscreen - I love My Sunshine.

 Insect repellent.
 We are plagued by mosquitoes and sandflies, so come prepared.